Skip to main content

 Set your sprinkler system to water early each morning or late in the afternoon.
 This gives a good balance of moisture without waterlogging the roots.

-Hire Professional Lawn Care in Bethesda, MD
+Contact Bam’s Landscaping for Lawn Care in Bethesda, MD

 Winter is coming soon, and your lawn may not be ready for it.
 Fertilizing and aerating the soil combined with the right watering practices strengthens your grass for Maryland’s cold winter.
 Be sure to kill off any pests and cut it to the right length, too, and it will stay healthy until the spring thaw.